Hardware store valuation

-Hardware stores, classified under SIC 5251 and NAICS 44413, are a sizable part of the retail industry.
+Hardware stores, classified under SIC 5251 and NAICS 44413, make up a sizable part of the retail industry.
 In the US alone there are over 27,000 hardware stores in operation employing just over 173,000 staff.
-This retail industry segment generates more than $17 billion in annual gross sales.
+Moreover, this retail industry segment generates more than $17 billion in annual gross sales.

 Hardware retail business is small business

-Yet an average hardware store is typical small business – employing a staff of 6 and producing around $700,000 in annual gross revenues.
+Yet an average hardware store is typical small business.
+It employs a staff of 6 and produces around $700,000 in annual gross revenues.